Trustpilot

 In moving from a well-respected, experienced high street practice to a global business providing legal and corporate services, Steve and Tim have tried to carry across one element of Clarke & Hartland in particular to the new business.
 “Clarke & Hartland was very much in our images and our personalities” claims Steve.
 They wanted a happy working environment and were able to have one for 30 years thanks to having a staff of no more than 20 people.
 With a staff of over 130, CJCH have tried to maintain this convivial, hard-working and conscientious atmosphere, all within a welcoming environment.

 Tim admits that it is very difficult to say exactly where the firm is headed in the future, especially given its extraordinary expansion in the last 4 years.
 They are confident that CJCH has only just started its growth pattern and in the next five years it could be three times the size it is now.
-CJCH Consulting has already established itself as brand leader in a niche market, and nobody else is currently replicating what we’re doing, nor the way we do it.
+CJCH Legal & Compliance Services has already established itself as brand leader in a niche market, and nobody else is currently replicating what we’re doing, nor the way we do it.

 CJCH History Month: The Story of Colin Jones Solicitors (CJS)